dereknugroho/act-kraken/README.md

 The trading criteria is based on:

-- Price of your latest complete BTC/USD trade
+- The price of your latest completed BTC/USD trade
-- 30-day trade volume (for fee calculation)
+- Your 30-day trade volume on the Kraken platform

 ## Setup